renaissance-publishing/renaissance/src/chapters/34-monsters-animals-and-npcs.md

 - Movement: Bipedal 3/9
 - Senses: Normal, Mage Sight
 - Tags: Magical Construct, Familiar
+- Size: Clay pots are Small.

+#### Construction

-- Construction: when you construct a clay pot as a familiar, you may select up to three of the following *modifications*.
+When you construct a clay pot as a familiar, you may select up to three of the following *modifications*:

 - Fingers: your clay pot is designed for fine work, and it has small, highly dextrous fingers.
 Your clay pot gains \+5 COO, and \+20 to Disable Device checks and to certain Craft checks.
 - Hardened: your clay pot is forged of sturdy materials, such as iron; it gains \+10 DUR and \+3 Armor.
 - Heat: your clay pot has metallic hands, which it can bring to a burning heat; it can use these to melt wax, burn the unwelcome (requiring a touch-only attack and dealing 1d10&div;2 DV) or start small fire.
 - Levitation: your clay pot hovers just above the ground, allowing it to glide over rough terrain, minor obstacles or water.
 It exchanges its Bipedal movement for Hover movement of the same rate.
 - Plated: your clay pot is forged from steel, or some other sturdy material; it gains \+5 DUR and \+3 Armor.
 (Requires: Hardened.)
 - Swift: your clay pot is particularly quick, upgrading its movement rate to Bipedal 5/15 (or Hover 5/15 if you also have Hover, or Wall-Slide 5/15 if you have Walls).
 - Walls: your clay pot can "levitate" over walls and ceilings as well as floors.
 It exchanges its Hover movement for Wall-Slide movement of the same rate.
 (Requires: Hover.)

-- Size: Clay pots are Small.
-- Skills:
-    - You may select up to four skills, and your clay pot receives 20 ranks in each.
+When you construct your Clay Pot, you may select up to four skills; your clay pot receives 20 ranks in each of these skills.

 ### Cougar